FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     public function testCachePurge()
     {
-        // Again, Varnish is restarted, so your test is independent
+        // Again, Varnish is restarted, so your test is independent from
+        // other tests

         $url = '/blog/articles/1';